EvanM1603/Google-IT-Support-Professional-Certificate/01-Technical-Support-Fundamentals/README.md

 - Practiced documenting key information in a professional and structured way
 - Built foundational skills applicable to IT support roles

-By reviewing and creating these notes, I strengthened my technical understanding while also improving my ability to communicate IT concepts effectively—skills that are directly transferable to workplace environments.
+By reviewing and creating these notes, I strengthened my technical understanding while also improving my ability to communicate IT concepts effectively, these are skills that are directly transferable to workplace environments.

 ---